1. Are there any restrictions on the length of stay in Turkey without a residence permit?

 - UETS is a national electronic notification address, required for renewals and transitions to another type of residence permit, except for children under 18.
 "Ulusal Elektronik Tebligat Sistemi (UETS) adresi"is a document from the central offices of the PTT showing the UETS address.

-Documents for the owner's family:
+Documents for the owner's family

 Each family member submits a separate application and receives a separate residence permit card.
 The accompanying person system is no longer used: documents are processed separately for each foreigner.
 The family typically submits the application and arrives for the rendezvous at the same time.